Nello Mainolfi, PhD

 Bruce Booth, DPhil

-Bruce Booth is a partner at Atlas Venture where he focuses on novel biopharmaceutical products, therapeutic platforms, and innovative biomedical technologies.
-He is currently chairman of AvroBio (NASDAQ:AVRO), Hotspot Therapeutics, Nimbus Therapeutics, Rodin Therapeutics, and Unum Therapeutics (NASDAQ:UMRX), and also serves on the boards of Lysosomal Therapeutics, and Magenta Therapeutics (NASDAQ:MGTA).
-He previously served on the boards of past Atlas companies Avila (acquired by Celgene), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Stromedix (acquired by Biogen), Zafgen (NASDAQ:ZFGN), miRagen Therapeutics (NASDAQ:MGEN), and a number of other ventures.
+Bruce Booth is a partner at Atlas Venture where he focuses on the discovery and development of novel medicines and therapeutic platforms.
+Bruce is currently chairman of AvroBio (NASDAQ:AVRO), Kymera Therapeutics, Hotspot Therapeutics, Nimbus Therapeutics, Rodin Therapeutics, and Unum Therapeutics (NASDAQ:UMRX), and also serves on the boards of Lysosomal Therapeutics and Magenta Therapeutics (NASDAQ:MGTA).
+He previously served on the boards of past Atlas companies Avila (acquired by Celgene), Padlock (acquired by BMS), Prestwick (acquired by Biovail), Stromedix (acquired by Biogen), Zafgen (NASDAQ:ZFGN), and a number of other ventures.

 Steve Hall, PhD